jsog/jsog/README.md

 		]
 	}

+Note that $id values must be strings.

 ### Serializing to JSOG

-Each time a *new* object is encountered, give it a unique $id.
+Each time a *new* object is encountered, give it a unique string $id.
 Each time a *repeated* object is encountered, serialize as a $ref to the existing $id.

 ### Deserializing from JSOG